GithinGeorge2k1/CO_MIPS_SIMULATOR/README.md

   The user has an option to enable/disable ***Data Forwarding*** using the ***Enable Forwarding*** Option.\
   At the end of the execution the simulator displays the Number of Stalls, the IPC (Instructions per Cycle),\
   and the Cache i.e. No of Hits, Misses and Average Access Time of the Cache in terms of Clock Cycles in the Console.\
+  There are no support for pseudo instructions and syscalls.
+Hence a console for taking input and printing output is not present .\
   ![Console](https://user-images.githubusercontent.com/70936222/116671858-128cd800-a9bf-11eb-9582-8894a4f84c73.PNG)
   It also displays the list of instructions for which there were stalls in the ***Stall List*** tab.
   ![Stalls](https://user-images.githubusercontent.com/70936222/116671863-13be0500-a9bf-11eb-8699-a4d1546f52cd.PNG)

 #### Design Choices:
->1.  **Cache** : The Cache configuration can be set by the user according to the requirement of the simulation.\ Cache size in KB (min of 1 KB), Block Size in Bytes, and the Associativity (cannot be more than total number of blocks).\
+>1.  **Cache** : The Cache configuration can be set by the user according to the requirement of the simulation.\ Cache size in KB (min of 1 KB), Block Size in Bytes, and the Associativity (cannot be more than total number of blocks).\ The Cache is **Write Back, Write Allocate Cache** .\Also, the cache is realized in simulator with the assumption that there is a store queue or a buffer that writes to Main Memory .
+While writing to MM, we assumed that all memory read concerning that address is taken from the store queue.\
      Assuming the System is Word addressable(only multiples of 4) the Cache is set for use by the Program.
      ![Cache](https://user-images.githubusercontent.com/70936222/116671854-128cd800-a9bf-11eb-843f-91fbbc5df522.PNG)